pw42020/pw42020/README.md

 # 👋 Hi, I'm Patrick Walsh

 I'm a **Software Engineer** with a passion for building high-performance systems, innovative solutions, and impactful projects.
-Whether it's signal processing, scaling with CUDA, or writing clean Python and C++ code, I thrive on technical challenges and continuous learning.
+I thrive on technical challenges and continuous learning in signal processing, CUDA development, and scalable, reliable Python and C++ software.

 ## 🚀 Top Skills
 - **Python**